akshaygupta-dev/python-docker/README.md

 # python-docker
-A flask app connected to Postgresql hosted on docker
+A flask app connected to Postgresql hosted on docker running in heroku

 ![Website Image](/static/images/OgImage.PNG)